BASE4

 ASHRAE 15-2024, Addendum A

-• Is located on exterior walls
+• c.
+Piping located on the exterior of the building

 In short: You may be able to eliminate the shaft altogether.